Get

 Some people may be interested in raising wildcats but are hesitant about being capable of caring for them.
 So, they may wonder if it’s possible to find a mixed breed of a wildcat and domesticated cat.

-When it comes to the case of the bobcat, there is yet to be any conclusive data on the existence of cats with a bobcat parent and domesticated cat parent.
+When it comes to the case of the bobcat, there is no verified scientific evidence supporting the existence of offspring produced by a bobcat and a domesticated cat.
 Although many claims have risen over the years, many of them have been debunked with genetic testing.

 divider 1 paws